 Tuesday, January 28, 2014

-Expat Report: Month 20 – Surviving The Summer Heat Wave
+Expat Report: Month 20 – Heat, Blackouts, and New Beginnings

 The clock is ticking—soon enough, I’ll be officially starting college here in Argentina!